STEM-Enable/Accessibility-of-maths-e-resources/docs/Notes.md

 Whatever **other** formats you supply you **must** supply at least one or, ideally, all of these (some technology can only access one format, EPub3 has least software support).

+* Supply your course content 'spine' in this format.

 **But** you also need to supply PDF!

 * Not all accessibility is about technical access - for some a clear or large print PDF is best